Avraham Yitzchak Bloch

 Avraham Yitzchak Bloch (אברהם יצחק בלוך; 1891 - July 15, 1941) was the Rosh yeshiva of the Telz Yeshiva in Lithuania, and one of the greatest pre-Holocaust rabbinic figures.

 Early life

-Avraham Yitchak Bloch was born in 1891 and was the second son of Rabbi Yosef Leib Bloch, the Rosh yeshiva of Telz.
+Avraham Yitzchak Bloch was born in 1891 into a Jewish family and was the second son of Rabbi Yosef Leib Bloch, the Rosh yeshiva of Telz.
 He represented the third generation of family leadership in Telz, as his grandfather Rabbi Eliezer Gordon was also Rosh yeshiva in Telz.
 Bloch was educated by both his father and grandfather.

 Telzer Rav and Rosh Yeshiva

 Upon the death of Yosef Leib Bloch in 1929, it was widely assumed that his oldest son, Rabbi Zalman Bloch would succeed his father as Rosh yeshiva of Telz, as was the custom in many communities.
 At the funeral Zalman announced that the position should be filled by his younger brother.
 At the age of 38, Avraham Yitzchak succeeded his father as Rosh Yeshiva of Telz, which was one of the largest and most prestigious yeshivas in Europe.

 Bloch traveled to the United States in 1928 on a successful fundraising campaign.
 Bloch continued to develop the educational methodology pioneered by his father.
 This method is known as the Telzer Derekh, a unique analytical approach to Torah study.

 Bloch was also a member of the Moetzes Gedolei HaTorah of the Agudath Israel and participated at the third Knessia Gedolah of the Agudath Israel at Marienbad, Austria in 1937.